4BitBen/disruptor-vs-queue/Readme.md

 # Overview
 This repository is meant as a playground for working with a Disruptor Ring Buffer vs a Blocking (aka Bounded) Queue.
-The hope is to better understand latencies, resource utilization, configuration of each approach as well as get an easy first glimpse of how your business logic will run with either approach.
+The hope is to better understand of latencies, resource utilization, configuration of each approach as well as get an easy first glimpse of how your business logic will run with either approach.

 # Code Layout